rkiyanchuk/ansible-arch-linux/README.md

   dd bs=4M if=archlinux-$VERSION-dual.iso of=/dev/sdX status=progress && sync
   ```

-3. Boot into Live ArchLinux.
+3. Boot into ArchLinux Live CD.

 4. Download and decompress playbook from GitHub: